dynamsoft-docs/web-twain-docs/getstarted/editing.md

 # Next steps

-Congratulations, you have completed the HelloWorld tutorial for Dynamic Web TWAIN. << Insert what goes next >>
+Congratulations, you have completed the HelloWorld tutorial for DWT. << Insert what goes next >>

 <!--
 - [Customising your scan settings]({{site.getstarted}}scansettings.html)